-Versatile for Your Fitness: Learn More About Cross-Training Shoes
+Versatile for Your Fitness: Learn More About Cross Training Shoes

-Jumpstart your workout with performance-designed cross-training shoes.
-Cross-training shoes are built to meet the requirements of a variety of activities.
-Shop men’s cross-training shoes, women’s cross-training shoes and youth cross-training shoes.
+Jumpstart your workout with performance-designed cross training shoes.
+Cross training shoes are built to meet the requirements of a variety of activities.
+Shop men's cross-training shoes, women's cross-training shoes and youth cross-training shoes.

-Cross-trainers are the most multi-faceted of any athletic shoe—they provide basic comfort, cushioning, stability and durability.
-While they’re not recommended for dedicated runners, they are a great choice for gym-goers who participate in a variety of workout activities.
+- While they're not recommended for dedicated runners, they are a great choice for gym-goers who participate in a variety of workout activities.